ubuntu-mate/ubuntu-mate.org/pages/what-is-ubuntu-mate.md

 and includes a file manager which can connect you to your local and networked files, a text editor, calculator, archive manager, image viewer, document viewer, system monitor and terminal.
-All of which are highly customisable and managed via a control center.
+All of which are highly customisable and managed via a control centre.

-MATE Desktop provides an intuitive and attractive desktop environment using traditional metaphors, which means if you've ever used [Microsoft Windows](http://www.microsoft.com) or [Apple Mac OS](http://www.apple.com/) it will feel very familiar.
+MATE Desktop provides an intuitive and attractive desktop environment using traditional metaphors, which means if you've ever used [Microsoft Windows](http://www.microsoft.com) or [Apple Mac OS](http://www.apple.com) it will feel very familiar.

 The MATE Desktop has a rich history and is the continuation of the GNOME2 desktop, which was the default desktop environment on many Linux